 The status and trend estimates derived from the North American Breeding Bird Survey (BBS), are critical sources of information for bird conservation.
 However, many of the varied uses of these estimates are poorly supported by the current standard model.
 For example, inferences about population recovery require modeling approaches that are more sensitive to changes in the rates of population change through time and population cycles.
 In addition, regional status assessments would benefit from models that allow for the sharing of information across the species’ range.

 Here we describe hierarchical Bayesian generalized additive mixed-models (GAM) that fit these criteria, generating status and trend estimates optimized for many common uses related to conservation assessments.
-We demonstrate the models and their benefits using data for Barn Swallow (Hirundo rustica), Wood Thrush (Hylocichla mustelina) and a selection of other species, and we run a full cross-validation of the GAMs against two other BBS models to compare predictive fit.
+We demonstrate the models and their benefits using data for Barn Swallow (Hirundo rustica), Wood Thrush (Hylocichla mustelina), Carolina Wren (Thryothorus ludovicianus), and a selection of other species, and we run a full cross-validation of the GAMs against two other BBS models to compare predictive fit.
 We use a 15-fold cross-validation approach that provides a practical alternative to assessing predictive fit across the entire BBS dataset, while accounting for the spatial and temporal imbalances in the data.

 The GAMs have better predictive fit than the standard model for all species studied here, and better or comparable predictive fit compared to an alternative first difference model.
 In addition, one version of the GAM described here (GAMYE) estimates a population trajectory that can be decomposed into a smooth component and the annual fluctuations around that smooth.